scerioli/Global-Preferences-Survey/ReproduceArticle.md

 This data is protected by copyright and can't be given to third parties.

-To download the GPS dataset, go on the website of the Global Preferences Survey in the section "downloads".
-There, choose the "Dataset" form and after filling this, they will let download the dataset directly.
+To download the GPS dataset, go to the website of the Global Preferences Survey in the section "downloads".
+There, choose the "Dataset" form and after filling it, we can download the dataset.

 *Hint: The organisation can be also "private".*